danwahl/danwahl.github.io/_pages/date-me.md

 ### Shows

 I watch _a lot_ of TV, but mostly in the background while working.
-I have probably seen _that show_ but only remember the faintest details about the characters/plot.
+I have probably seen _that show_ but only faintly remember details about the characters/plot.

 ### Music